Jcanotorr06/AdventOfCode2022/Day 2 - Elixir/README.md

-# Advent Of Code - Day 2
+# Advent Of Code - Day 2 - Elixir

 ## How To Run